seadniksic/easyPatch/README.md

 ## easyPatch
 -------------
-** this repo is currently under construction and prone to change
+** this repo is currently under construction, poorly documented, and prone to change

 ### About